"""Functions for simulating power spectra."""

 Mode definition and parameters to create the aperiodic component of a power spectrum.

-Should be organized as {mode : params}.
+Should be organized as {mode : params}, where `mode` is a string label for a mode to

 Mode definition and parameters to create the periodic component of a power spectrum.

-Should be organized as {mode : params}.
+Should be organized as {mode : params}, where `mode` is a string label for a mode to

 nlv : float, optional, default: 0.005